-What is a WiFi Mesh System?
+What Is a Wi-Fi Mesh System?

-How is a Wi-Fi Mesh System Different from Wi-Fi Extenders?
+How Is a Wi-Fi Mesh System Different from Wi-Fi Extenders?

-Wi-Fi extenders boost your current Wi-Fi network, but with a Wi-Fi mesh system, a completely different Wi-Fi Network is created.
-You can control your Wi-Fi mesh through an easy to use app and therefore, can forget about that laborious admin page on your router.
+Wi-Fi extenders boost your current Wi-Fi network, but with a Wi-Fi mesh system, a completely different Wi-Fi network is created.
+You can control your Wi-Fi mesh through an easy-to-use app and, therefore, can forget about that laborious admin page on your router.

-Wi-Fi extenders can't communicate with each other while Wi-Fi mesh devices can.
+Wi-Fi extenders can't communicate with each other, while Wi-Fi mesh devices can.
 Unlike the Wi-Fi extenders that can only "talk" to the main router, Wi-Fi mesh devices can communicate with each other in any way that results in you getting the best possible coverage.

 Should You Switch to Wi-Fi Mesh?

-A Wi-Fi mesh network is easier to set up but should you switch?
+A Wi-Fi mesh network is easier to set up, but should you switch?
 Before you answer that question, there are some things you should consider.
 Wi-Fi mesh system hardware is more expensive.
-For example, with Wi-Fi expanders, you can get a set for around $300.
-With Wi-Fi mesh, three units would set you back $500 and you would also have to pay $200 for any additional devices.
-Does your house comes with a lot of dead corners that you really need a Wi-Fi mesh system?
-Can you just move your existing router, or yourself to another location with a better Wi-Fi coverage?
+For example, with Wi-Fi extenders, you can get a set for around $300, though some individual ones for smaller spaces are less than $100.
+If you're more tech-savvy, you can even turn an old router into a repeater.